lonixchu-hk/MyDailyTools/README.md

 ## Acknowledgements

-- This project was made possible by the amazing communities of Next.js and Electron.js.
+- This project was made possible by the Electron.js community.
-- Special thanks to [insert name here] for their contributions and suggestions.
+- Special thanks to all contributors for their valuable contributions.

 ## Support

-If you encounter any issues or have any questions, feel free to [open an issue](https://github.com/your-username/nextjs-electron-desktop-app/issues) on GitHub.
+If you encounter any issues or have any questions, feel free to [open an issue](https://github.com/lonixchu-hk/MyDailyTools/issues) on GitHub.
 We're here to help!